 Topics: African-American Spiritual, America

-Aided by nothing other than the simple words of this well-loved song, this book isn’t just for younger readers.
+Aided by nothing other than the simple words of this well-loved song, He’s Got the Whole World in His Hands isn’t just for younger readers.
 Read it.
 Sing the song.
-And marvel at the lovely illustrations of America.
+And marvel at the lovely illustrations of our United States of America.
+(Here on Amazon.)

 If You Plant a Seed